Renov2/NWC-console-terminal/README.md

     o View and pay bills
     o Surrender meters

-Each user type must have appropriate authorization to access the system.
+Checks are done to ensure each user has appropriate authorization to access the system.
-All data must be persisted in files so that records are maintained across program executions.
+All data is persisted in files so that records are maintained across program executions.